 Figure 9-60c Feedback field format if the Feedback Type field is set to 3 for Co-TDMA information

-The TXOP Sharing Solicited field of the Feedback field is set to 1 if the polled AP intends to receive a time allocation from the Co-TDMA sharing AP during the current TXOP to exchange frames of the same or higher priority ACs compared to the AC indicated in the Primary AC field in the Co-TDMA TB ICF or the Co-TDMA NTB ICF with its associated non-APs , otherwise it is set to 0.
+The TXOP Sharing Solicited field of the Feedback field is set to 1 if the polled AP intends to receive a time allocation from the Co-TDMA coordinating AP during the current TXOP to exchange frames of the same or higher priority ACs compared to the AC indicated in the Primary AC field in the Co-TDMA TB ICF or the Co-TDMA NTB ICF with its associated non-AP STAs, otherwise it is set to 0.

+(#2446) The Requested Time Allocation field indicates the time duration in units of 16us the polled AP would like to be allocated from the coordinating AP as part of the Co-TDMA TXOP sharing procedure.
+The coordinating AP should use this information as a recommendation to allocate time to the polled AP during the current TXOP.
+A value of 0 indicates the absence of a recommended time duration.

+NOTE – the Requested Time Allocation is calculated assuming the same bandwidth as the ICF and does not include any 20MHz subchannel outside the overlapping portion of the BSS bandwidths of the coordinating and the polled AP.

 References: